FHA loans: Requirements, limits, and rates

 • You must occupy the property within 60 days of closing.

-There are a few more specific conditions to qualify, including a down payment amount, mortgage insurance, credit score, loan limits and income requirements.
+There are a few more specific conditions to qualify, including a down payment amount, mortgage insurance, credit score, loan limits, and income requirements.
 We’ll explore these conditions in more depth below.

 Your down payment is a percentage of the purchase price of a home and is the amount you put down for that home.
 The minimum down payment you’re required to make on an FHA loan is directly linked to your credit score.
-Your credit score is a number ranging from 300 – 850 that’s used to indicate your creditworthiness.
+Your credit score is a number ranging from 300 to 850 that’s used to indicate your creditworthiness.

 An FHA loan requires a minimum 3.5% down payment for credit scores of 580 and higher.
 If you can make a 10% down payment, your credit score can be in the 500 – 579 range.
-Rocket Mortgage® requires a minimum credit score of 580 for FHA loans.
+Rocket Mortgage requires a minimum credit score of 580 for FHA loans.
 A mortgage calculator can help you estimate your monthly payments, and you can also see how your down payment amount affects them.

 Note that cash down payments can be made with gift assistance for an FHA loan, but they must be well-documented to ensure the assistance is truly a gift and not a loan in disguise.